gtapiGOtLOXP/Project-Lunex/README.md

 pls 🌟 if this is useful!

-COUNTER STRIKE SOURCE/CSGO HACKS!
+CS:S/CSGO/CS2 HACKS!

 ## 25/4/2026 UPDATED:
    whats new?
+   made a cs2 bhop cheat.
-   changed the idea from CS:SCHEAT.exe to CS:GO python cheat (but this time its legit) whats unchanged? the bhop.cfg is not changed and can still be used for CS:S
+   the bhop.cfg is not changed and can still be used for CS:S

 # WARNING:
-CS:GO CHEATING wont get you vac banned but will get you server banned (as of right now)
+CS:GO CHEATING wont get you vac banned but will get you server banned CS2 Cheat is a autohotkey script so might/might not get u banned (just dont use in faceit or online games)

 # setup BHOP.cfg
    QNA: how can i use bhop.cfg in css?